-Tea is one of the richest sources of polyphenols ever discovered, with more scientific and clinical studies supporting its health benefits than any other “superfood” around.
-What most people don’t realize is that tea is one of the most potent probiotics around.
+Tea is the plant with one of the highest concentrations of polyphenols ever discovered, with more scientific and clinical studies supporting its health benefits than any other “superfood” around.
+What most people don’t realize is that tea is one of the simplest prebiotics around.
 (32)

-Black tea in particular packs the highest probiotic punch, and here’s why: the molecules in black tea are larger than those in green tea.
+Black tea in particular packs the highest prebiotic punch, and here’s why: the molecules in black tea are larger than those in green tea.
 This means they’ll stay in your intestinal tract instead of being immediately absorbed.
-By hanging out longer in your intestines, these black tea molecules actually induce the growth of beneficial bacteria.
-Not only is this healing for your gut, but it also helps aid your digestion.
+By hanging out longer in your intestines, these black tea molecules support the growth of beneficial bacteria.
+Not only is this helpful for your gut, but it also helps aid your digestion.
 (33)

 Green tea is no slouch either.
-Studies have shown that the EGCG polyphenols in green tea can help heal gut damage to the intestinal lining caused by peptic ulcer disease or oxidative stress.
-(34) Green tea polyphenols have also been shown to alter the gut microbiome in rats in such a way that they promote anti-obesity effects.
-(35) (36) Even cancer-related microbiomes have been shown to shift and reverse back to a healthier state after regular consumption of green tea polyphenols.
-(37)
+Studies have shown that the EGCG polyphenols in green tea can help support a healthy intestinal lining.
+(34) Green tea polyphenols have also been shown to affect the gut microbiome in rats in such a way that they promote healthy weight management.
+(35) (36)

 Drinking a variety of teas is an excellent way to promote microbial diversity.
 And yes, quality of tea does matter.
 The actual polyphenol content in tea can vary dramatically depending on how the tea was grown, harvested, processed and brewed.

 So if you’re trying to drink tea for its gut-helping benefits, you want to make sure you’re drinking tea made with leaves from the first flush (harvest).
 These always have higher polyphenol content.
 You’ll then want to make sure the leaves were minimally processed and not brewed too hot, so as to preserve the polyphenol content.